Enabling Social Applications via Decentralized Social Data Management

 Attacks at the service level attempt to manipulate inferences on the social graph, such as drop requests or modify results.
 Such attacks are more effective on decentralized systems than in centrally controlled systems due to the different level of guarantees that distributed, user-contributed peers can provide.
-We experimentally elaborate more on this type of attacks in the next subsections.
+We experimentally elaborate more on attacks at this level in the next subsections.

-Finally, in the application level, malicious applications attempt to collect and use social data for spamming, stalking, etc. Users in centralized systems have typically limited or no control on the exposure and use of their data to such 3rd party applications and services, as seen by numerous email spam and phishing campaigns~\cite{osn-attacks-surge11}, cyberstalking cases~\cite{who@12stalking}, as well as collection of private information from online social aggregators (e.g., Spokeo~\cite{spokeo12}).
-Instead, Prometheus enables users to control access of applications to their social data via fine-grained ACPs.
+Finally, at the application level, malicious services collect and use social data for spamming, stalking, etc. Users in centralized systems have typically limited or no control on the exposure and use of their data from such 3rd party services, as seen by numerous email spam and phishing campaigns, cyberstalking cases,\footnote{http://www.haltabuse.org/resources/stats/Cumulative2000-2011.pdf} as well as collection of private information from online social aggregators,\footnote{http://www.spokeo.com/} or the NSA.\footnote{http://www.theguardian.com/world/prism} Instead, Prometheus enables users to control access of applications to their social data via fine-grained ACPs.
 In addition, application designers can make use of the Prometheus API to reduce attacks on their users' data.
 For example, an email application could filter spam by allowing incoming emails only when the receiver is reciprocating an edge to the sender with appropriate label and weight, and even using knowledge from the receiver's $2$-hop neighborhood to inform the filtering decision~\cite{garriss06re}.

 Prometheus is useful to user applications only if it can support an unhindered execution of inference functionalities on users' social data.
-In the next subsections we explore in more detail how the socially-aware design of Prometheus increases the system resilience to attacks at the service level which attempt to manipulate inference requests.
+In the next subsections we discuss in more detail and present simulation results that show how the socially-aware design of Prometheus increases the system resilience to attacks at the service level which attempt to manipulate inference requests.